 Newell took immediate steps by appointing Patten as the first permanent librarian and purchasing the former home of Dr. G. W. D. Patterson for use as the library.
 (This building is at the left, on the road.)
 Miss Patten served as librarian from 1910 through 1916.

-In 1940, the first permanent structure to be erected by the College was built specifically for use as a library, and it was named in honor of Miss Patten.
+In 1941, the College built the first building specifically to be used as a library, and it was named in honor of Miss Patten.
 It was described as the "intellectual reservoir of the College with its more that 100 current periodicals and over 17,000 volumes."
 The original E. Louise Patten Library was enlarged and remodeled in 1962 and again in 1969.